lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 You can configure the colors on the Web Portal.

 The Web Portal uses SCSS, which is an enhanced version of CSS that - among other things - lets you set up variables so you can change a color in one spot and have it take effect in many styles.
 Changing the primary color will affect both headings and table headers, for example.

+To change the colors:

+1. Select Admin -> Setup
+2. Select Edit Theme Colors.
+3. Use the color widgets to select the desired colors.

+You can alternately edit the colors.scss config file (via Admin -> Setup -> Text Files) and enter colors manually using [HTML color codes](https://htmlcolorcodes.com/).

 Here are the available colors:

 * Background color - The main page background.
 * Text color - The main text color.